Are you planning to invest in houseplants that can withstand chilly weather conditions?

 9. Maidenhair Fern

-Several varieties of ferns do not require a large amount of light since they are accustomed to thriving in densely forested areas, completely covered by a shade of trees.
+Several varieties of ferns do not require a lot of light since they are accustomed to thriving in densely forested areas, completely covered by a shade of trees.

 The only primary requirement is plenty of moisture.
 That means you will need consistently damp soil for these plants to grow.
 The Maidenhair plant, with its delicate and beautiful leaves, will thrive in indirect sunlight for days and months to come.